AutomationPanda/tau-intro-selenium-py/README.md

 take the [Web Element Locator Strategies](https://testautomationu.applitools.com/web-element-locator-strategies/) course from [Test Automation University](https://testautomationu.applitools.com/).

-Although our test will still fail, rerun it using `pipenv run python -m pytest` to make sure our changes did no harm.
+Although the test will still fail, rerun it using `pipenv run python -m pytest` to make sure our changes did no harm.
 Then, commit your latest code changes.
 Part 4 is now complete!